princeton-nlp/DensePhrases/README.md

 ```
 Note that the pre-trained encoder is specified in `train-query` as `--query_encoder_path $(DPH_SAVE_DIR)/dph-nqsqd-pb2` and a new model will be saved as `dph-nqsqd-pb2-nq` as specified above.
 You can also train on different datasets by changing the dependency `nq-open-data` to `*-open-data` (e.g., `trec-open-data`).

-#### IVFPQ vs IVFSQ4
+#### IVFOPQ vs IVFSQ4
-Currently, `train-query` uses the IVFPQ index for query-side fine-tuning, and you should modify the arguments `--index_dir start/1048576_flat_PQ96_8` to `--index_dir start/1048576_flat_SQ4` for using IVFSQ4 index used in our paper.
+Currently, `train-query` uses the IVFOPQ index for query-side fine-tuning, and you should modify the arguments `--index_dir start/1048576_flat_PQ96_8` to `--index_dir start/1048576_flat_SQ4` for using IVFSQ4 index used in our paper.
-For IVFPQ, training takes 2 to 3 hours per epoch for large datasets (NQ, TQA, SQuAD), and 3 to 8 minutes for small datasets (WQ, TREC).
+For IVFOPQ, training takes 2 to 3 hours per epoch for large datasets (NQ, TQA, SQuAD), and 3 to 8 minutes for small datasets (WQ, TREC).
 For IVFSQ4, the training time is highly dependent on the File I/O speed, so using SSDs is recommended for IVFSQ4.

 ### 4. Inference
 With a pre-trained DensePhrases encoder (e.g., `dph-nqsqd-pb2_pq96-nq-10`) and a phrase index (e.g., `dph-nqsqd-pb2_20181220_concat`), you can test your queries as follows: